-- Identify key stakeholders, authorities, municipalities, environmental groups and interested or affected members of the public, hereafter referred to as I&APs - Distribute the NTS for the proposed project (this document) - Advertise the environmental application in two national newspapers - Place notices on-site at or near the boundary - If required host a public meeting to encourage stakeholder participation and engagement, and provide details of issues identified by the environmental practitioner, stakeholders and I&APs - Record all comments of I&APs and present such comments, as well as responses provided by ECC, in the comments and responses report, which will be included in the scoping report that shall submitted with the application, and - Circulate I&AP comments to the project team for consideration of project design.

-Comments must be submitted in writing and can be emailed using the details in the contact us section below.
+- Identify key stakeholders, authorities, municipalities, environmental groups and interested or affected members of the public, hereafter referred to as I&APs - Distribute the NTS for the proposed project (this document) - Advertise the environmental application in two national newspapers - Place notices onsite at or near the boundary of the EPL on selected access roads. - If required host a public meeting to encourage stakeholder participation and engagement, and provide details of issues identified by the environmental practitioner, stakeholders and I&APs - Record all comments of I&APs and present such comments, as well as responses provided by ECC, in the comments and responses report, which will be included in the scoping report that shall submitted with the application, and - Circulate I&AP comments to the project team for consideration of project design.
+Comments must be submitted in writing and can be emailed using the contact details as given below.
+CONTACT US We welcome any enquiries regarding this document and its content.
+Please contact: Environmental Compliance Consultancy (ECC) info@eccenvironmental.com Tel: +264 816 697 608 www.eccenvironmental.com At ECC we make sure all information is easily accessible to the public.

-CONTACT US

-We welcome any enquiries regarding this document and its content.
-Please contact:

-Environmental Compliance Consultancy (ECC)

-info@eccenvironmental.com

-Tel: +264 816 697 608

-www.eccenvironmental.com

-At ECC we make sure all information is easily accessible to the public.

 Follow us online to be kept up to date: